Chris Russell for U.S. Senate

 Using the law to get justice for ordinary citizens is my passion, but in addition to the law, I’m passionate about enjoying the natural beauty of our state.
 Corporations identifying as people wish to gut our natural resources, and politicians who have never spent a night in a tent are willing to let them.
 I will not be that politician.
 I am that guy driving home next to you who is thinking about his children’s future, his clients’ quality of life, his state’s place in the country, and his country’s place in the world.
 I can use the knowledge and skills I’ve acquired to get your seat at the table if you elect me, Chris Russell.

-Why it Makes Sense to Have a Lawyer as Senator
+Why it Makes Sense to Have a Trial Lawyer as Senator

-As a lawyer, I consult with people every day who have problems that arise as a direct result of laws passed, usually in circumstances where no one is listening to them, or they are being ignored.
+As a Trial Lawyer, I consult with people every day who have problems that arise as a direct result of laws passed, usually in circumstances where no one is listening to them, or they are being ignored.
 I make sure their voices are heard.
 I give them a seat at the table.
+I have highly developed skills that are necessary to make any Senator successful which I use daily in my practice to include:

 I understand that without the First Amendment right to speak out in support of the Second Amendment, there is no Second Amendment.
 Without the Fourth Amendment right against unreasonable searches and seizures, the Fifth Amendment right against self-incrimination, the Sixth Amendment right to counsel and the Seventh Amendment right to a jury trial, the Second Amendment cannot be protected because the government could just take your guns, force you to say things that can be used against you, refuse to give you counsel to defend your rights and refuse to give you a public trial.
 Thus, all of these rights are equally important and vital to each other and all must be fought for with utmost vigilance.